Roman

 celebrated today.

-10. In the
+10.

-Valley of Guido, in Gaul, the blessed Francisca
+In the Valley of Guido, in Gaul, the blessed Francisca

-Meziere, virgin and martyr, who devoted herself to
+Meziere, virgin and martyr, who devoted herself to the

-and during the time of the French disturbances was
+the time of the French disturbances was killed out of hatred

-killed out of hatred for the faith.
+for the faith.

-husband, economic hardships, and cruel troubles from her
+her husband, economic hardships, and cruel troubles from

-relatives, bore all these with invincible charity and
+her relatives, bore all these with invincible charity and

-patience, offering her life to the Lord for the
+patience, offering her life to the Lord for the conversion

-herself to the Third Order of the Most Holy Trinity.
+the Third Order of the Most Holy Trinity.

-Valtiervilla, in Mexico, Saint Jesus Mendez,
+In Valtiervilla, in Mexico, Saint Jesus Mendez,

-priest and martyr, who died for the kingdom of
+priest and martyr, who died for the kingdom of Christ

-Christ in the Mexican persecution.
+in the Mexican persecution.

 February 6th

-Japan.
+in Japan.

 As the persecution of Christians intensified, twenty-six

-people—eight priests or religious (from the Society of
+people—eight priests or religious (from the Society of Jesus

-crosses together, rejoicing because it had been granted
+rejoicing because it had been granted to them to die in

-to them to die in the same manner as Christ.
+the same manner as Christ.

-2. Arvernia in Aquitaine, Saint Antolian,
+Arvernia in Aquitaine, Saint Antolian, martyr.

 3. Emesa in Syria, the commemoration of

-Saint Silvanus, bishop, who, after governing that
+Saint Silvanus, bishop, who, after governing that Church

 4. Caesarea in Cappadocia, Saints Dorothy,